SfS-ASCL/Erdora-website/dm.md

 ### Tool Support

-To help package your research data and to support its description, please use **Jack The SIPper** (link follows).
+* To help package your research data and to support its description, please use **Jack The SIPper** (link follows).

+* CLARIN-D provides [DMPTY](https://www.clarin-d.net/en/preparation/data-management-plan "DMPTY"), a data management planner.